Local Offer Description

 - Senior Leadership Team

-The school employs a part-time Parent Support Adviser who is based on site during term-time in the Learning Zone.The Parent Support Adviser works to help parents and carers achieve positive outcomes for their children.
+The school employs a part-time Parent Support Link who is based on site during term-time in the Learning Zone.The Parent Support Link works to help parents and carers achieve positive outcomes for their children.
 This includes providing parents and carers with or signposting them to information, organising group events, giving practical help or offering a listening ear.10.3: What arrangements does the school have for signposting parents / carers to external agencies which can offer support, such as voluntary agencies?

 The school has a complaints policy for parents to follow.